 What Do Front Panel Connectors Look Like?

-The following image shows how a typical block of front panel connectors look like.
+The following image shows a typical block of front panel connectors.

-On some motherboards, the Front Panel Connectors may not have a block encasing them.
+The Front Panel Connectors may not have a block encasing some motherboards.

 How To Locate the Front Panel Connectors?

-Location the Front Panel Connectors is fairly easy.
+The location of the Front Panel Connectors is pretty straightforward.
 You can use two methods:

 - Use the Motherboard Manual